This semester, I took an awesome class.

 In short, our brains are astoundingly complex and because they are doing things that we don't even notice, often the best way to study them is to pay attention when something goes wrong.
 So, we learned about the possible roots of schizophrenia and ADD and other disorders in our quest to find out what we can about ourselves.
 And we came out realizing, yet again, that we know so very little.

-In this blog series, I'll be sharing some of the things I learned with you.
-But to get you excited and thinking, we'll start where I ended.
-My final essay was supposed to portray a complex brain process, and think about all the different functions that go into allowing us to do something like seeing or hearing.
+My final essay in this course was supposed to portray a complex brain process, and think about all the different functions that go into allowing us to do something like seeing or hearing.
 I chose one that's a bit out there: belief.
 You can read it below.

 (Warning: due to the level of the class, there will be jargon in this essay.
 I'll provide definitions below so you can understand those parts!)